Current economic events

 Past performance is no guarantee of future results.
 All performance data, while obtained from sources deemed to be reliable, are not guaranteed for accuracy.
 Indexes shown are unmanaged and are not available for direct investment.
 The S&P 500 Index consists of 500 widely traded stocks that are considered to represent the performance of the U.S. stock market in general.

 Equity securities are subject to stock market fluctuations that occur in response to economic and business developments.
 International investing involves special risks, including foreign taxation, currency risks, risks associated with possible differences in financial standards and other risks associated with future political and economic developments.
 Investing in emerging markets may involve greater risks than investing in more developed countries.
 In addition, concentration of investments in a single region may result in greater volatility.
 Investing in fixed income securities are subject to various risks, including changes in interest rates, credit quality, market valuations, liquidity, prepayments, early redemption, corporate events, tax ramifications and other factors.
 Investment in debt securities typically decrease in value when interest rates rise.
 This risk is usually greater for longer-term debt securities.
 Investments in lower-rated and non-rated securities present a greater risk of loss to principal and interest than higher-rated securities.
+The municipal bond market is volatile and can be significantly affected by adverse tax, legislative or political changes and the financial condition of the issues of municipal securities.
+Interest rate increases can cause the price of a bond to decrease.
+Income on municipal bonds is free from federal taxes, but may be subject to the federal alternative minimum tax (AMT), state and local taxes.
 Investments in real estate securities can be subject to fluctuations in the value of the underlying properties, the effect of economic conditions on real estate values, changes in interest rates and risks related to renting properties (such as rental defaults).
 There are special risks associated with an investment in commodities, including market price fluctuations, regulatory changes, interest rate changes, credit risk, economic changes and the impact of adverse political or financial factors.